 Background and Objectives

-"Just Us" art call is a request for mural proposals in support and recognition of Black lives and the rights of Indigenous Peoples produced by StreetARToronto (StART) in collaboration with Nia Centre for the Arts and 7th Generation Imagemakers.
+"Just Us" art call is a request for mural art proposals in support and recognition of Black lives and the rights of Indigenous Peoples, produced by StreetARToronto (StART) in collaboration with Nia Centre for the Arts and 7th Generation Imagemakers.
 The "Just Us" art call seeks mural concepts that create awareness surrounding social injustice, equity, race relations and community engagement.
-The mural proposals should speak to historic and current social issues and movements within Black and Indigenous communities, and the importance, benefits and opportunities to build a better future through inclusion, collaboration and knowledge sharing.
+Project proposals should speak to historic and current social issues and movements within Black, Indigenous and Peoples of Colour communities, aid for populations around the world experiencing devastating humanitarian consequences, and the importance, benefits and opportunities to build a better future through inclusion, collaboration and knowledge sharing.

 About Nia Centre for the Arts